Brandon Williams (politician): 2024

-On August 22, 2023, Williams announced that he was running for a second term in 2024.
+In August 2023, Williams announced that he was running for a second term in 2024.
 His campaign website and Facebook page described himself as a political outsider and said his priorities included lower energy costs, a secure border, public safety, good-paying jobs, and robust infrastructure projects.
-Williams was widely considered the most vulnerable sitting congressman in the country after redistricting added more Democrats to his district.
+Williams was widely considered the most vulnerable sitting congressman after redistricting added more Democrats to his district.

 During the campaign, Williams faced criticism over his stance on abortion.
 He had celebrated the overturning of Roe v.
 Wade and said that he believes abortion ought to only be available in cases of rape, incest or medical necessity.

 He lost the November 5, 2024, election to Democratic state senator John Mannion.